timo-reymann/gitlab-ci-verify/README.md

 See the [Installation section](https://gitlab-ci-verify.timo-reymann.de/installation.html) in the documentation.

+## Documentation

+You can find the full documentation on [GitHub Pages](https://gitlab-ci-verify.timo-reymann.de/), including:

+- How it works
+- How to add new checks
+- How to write custom policies using rego
+- How to authenticate with GitLab

 ## Motivation

 Unfortunately, GitLab didn't provide a tool to validate CI configuration for quite a while.